Retatrutide FDA Approval Status: July 2026 Update

 TRIUMPH Trial Program: Full Status

-Key context: TRIUMPH-1 and TRIUMPH-4 data together will form the primary efficacy package for the NDA filing.
-TRIUMPH-2 will support a potential diabetes indication.
-TRIUMPH-CVOT is not required for initial obesity approval but will be critical for long-term payer coverage.
+Key context: TRIUMPH-1 and TRIUMPH-4 form the primary efficacy package for the NDA filing.
+TRIUMPH-2 will support a potential combined obesity-and-diabetes indication.
+TRANSCEND-T2D-1 is part of a separate three-trial diabetes-specific program — it confirms retatrutide's efficacy in a dedicated T2D population, distinct from TRIUMPH-2's obesity-with-diabetes enrollment.
+TRIUMPH-Outcomes is not required for initial obesity approval but will be critical for long-term payer and labeling decisions.

 FDA Approval Timeline: Step by Step